-Before a pandemic upended economies around the world, private label brands had already arrived.
+Before the pandemic upended economies around the world, private label brands had already arrived.
 A 2019 IRI Consumer Connect Survey found that “private brand dollar sales grew 3.8% in 2019, twice the rate of national brands.”

-“There’s no doubt that shopper behavior was highly influenced by consumer fears,” PLMA President Brian Sharoff said of the Nielsen research, “Nonetheless, the statistics point to greater acceptance of retailer brands as the coronavirus crisis evolves.”
+“There’s no doubt that shopper behavior was highly influenced by consumer fears,” PLMA President Brian Sharoff said of the Nielsen research.
+“Nonetheless, the statistics point to greater acceptance of retailer brands as the coronavirus crisis evolves.”

 While the future looks bright for private label brands, obstacles remain, especially as the supply chain continues to buckle under the added strain, it's been under for months.
 After all, even the most optimistic experts predict an economic downturn following such a historic number of Americans filing for unemployment.

 We recently hosted a webinar that outlined supply chain survival tips for retailers, check it out here.